 This is a great feature since you don’t have to manually search for your e-books and then open them in the app.
-Instead, Lithium lists them down and you only need to choose what you want to open.
+Instead, Lithium conveniently lists the and you only need to choose what you want to open.

 Other Features and Tools

-The user interface is very easy to understand and use.
+The user interface is straightforward to understand and use.
 The upper part of the screen displays the book title and settings including font size and page view, which you can customize to make your reading experience more comfortable.
-A progress bar can be viewed at the bottom of the screen.
+You can also view a progress bar at the bottom of the screen.

 College students and professionals alike will be happy to know that the Lithium app allows highlighting and writing notes on pages of the book.
 This is a great way for people to remember important information as well as add details not mentioned in the book.

 One disadvantage of reading printed books is that you can’t do it in low light or dark places.
-With e-books you can certainly do this but to make sure that your eyes are protected, the Lithium app has night and sepia themes which you can switch to when reading in such conditions.
+With e-books you can certainly do this.
+To make sure that your eyes are protected, the Lithium app has night and sepia themes which you can switch to when reading in such conditions.

 Upgrading to Lithium Pro and What’s Included

-The Lithium EPUB reader app is free to download and use for Android users and despite being free, it doesn’t have any third-party ads.
+The Lithium EPUB reader app is free to download and use for Android users.
+Despite being free, it doesn’t have any third-party ads.
 However, its developer FaultException offers users the ability to upgrade to Lithium Pro to unlock additional features.

 One major feature of the Pro version is its sync ability.
-You’ll be able to back up your data and keep them in sync across all mobile devices where you’ve installed the Lithium app by logging into your Google Drive account.
+You’ll be able to back up your data and keep syncing it across all mobile devices where you’ve installed the Lithium app by logging into your Google Drive account.

-However, keep in mind that only data is synced and the e-books themselves should be downloaded onto all of those devices as they are not currently synced or backed up.
+This means details like reading position, highlights, notes, and bookmarks will be the same on all your devices.
+However, keep in mind that only data is synced, and the e-books themselves should be downloaded onto all of those devices as they are not currently synced or backed up.

-Upgrading to Lithium Pro will also give you custom themes for your reader.
+Upgrading to Lithium Pro also gives you access to custom themes for your reader.
 You can change the colors for your page background, text, and link and then save them as a theme.